Originally posted by bustero in skyscrapercity forum.

 PAL wanted more hearings to delay the

+proceedings.
 The fallacy of the PAL statement on

 Asian Spirit not granted permit on the Macau-